API Testing

 Functional vs. Non-Functional Testing

-Functional testing examines the software’s operations, ensuring that each feature meets the required criteria.
+Functional testing examines the software’s operations, ensuring that each feature meets the required standards.
 It answers the question, “Does the software do what it’s supposed to do?”
 This type of testing evaluates actions and replies using scenarios that closely match user interactions to ensure that the software executes its intended functions properly.
 This type of testing involves direct input-output verification, user interface interaction, and integration workflows, using a black-box testing approach in which the system’s core logic is not a concern.

 Functional testingNon-functional testing